wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/1-introduction.md

 ![Web site header and footer](../media/3-website-header-footer.png)

-If you override **Header Template**, your selected template assumes responsibility for rendering the primary navigation, sign-in/sign-out links, search interface, and so on for your site interface elements that are normally handled by the default header template.
+If you override **Header Template**, your selected template assumes responsibility for rendering the primary navigation, sign-in/sign-out links, search interface, and so on, for your site interface elements that are normally handled by the default header template.

 > [!TIP]
 > If you don't specify a header or a footer template in the Website record, the default content is rendered.
 To remove, specify a blank template.